 First Nations people often have to be advocates on a wide range of issues that affect them and their community first-hand.
 They don’t have the choice to switch off from being involved and can be spread thin in many directions.

 10. Do no harm to the community

 The community should be better off, or the same, because of your presence, not worse.
 Follow all of these suggestions and keep reflecting on your behaviour and you’re on your way to doing your part in bringing down an unjust system.

 This article was inspired by a similar resource created at Amnesty International USA by Kalaya’an Mendoza.
 Download a full version of 10 ways to be a genuine ally to Indigenous communities.

-NAIDOC Week is celebrated every year during the first full week in July and this year it runs from 3 to 10 July.
+NAIDOC Week is celebrated every year during the first full week in July and it runs from 2 to 9 July in 2023.
 NAIDOC stands for ‘National Aboriginal and Islanders Day of Observance Committee’.

 Check out the NAIDOC Week website for how you can get involved in your local area.